RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 To read more about these points, you can use the command "openstack volume type create --help"

-Creating a volume template with encryption would look like:
+The commando creating a volume template with encryption would look like:

 ```bash
 % openstack volume type create --encryption-provider nova.volume.encryptors.luks.LuksEncryptor --encryption-cipher aes-xts-plain64 --encryption-key-size 256 --encryption-control-location front-end LuksEncryptor-Template-256